Bike numbers in Western Australia:

 "Few evaluations of bicycle helmet laws have yet considered the loss of health and other benefits from discouraging a cheap, convenient and non-polluting means of transport.
 Despite the obvious need to measure changes in cycle use as a result of such laws, available data are less than adequate, but strongly suggest the increase in numbers wearing helmets was less than the overall decrease in cyclists.

-"It is generally agreed that car travel is more deleterious to health unless the motorist can exercise several times a week by other means which will maintain fitness, and hence the benefits of bicycle helmet laws must remain questionable."
+"It is generally agreed that car travel is more deleterious to health unless the motorist can exercise several times a week by other means which will maintain fitness, and hence the benefits of bicycle helmet laws must remain questionable.

 "The helmet legislation has discouraged people from using bicycle transport.
 This has decreased community fitness levels, increased risks of serious diseases due to exercise deficit, and hence probably increased community health costs (Roberts et al, 1995).
 It is likely that these disbenefits are far more significant than any possible injury prevention benefit from helmet legislation."

-Home Page Western Australia cyclist injuries Helmet research Social impact
+Home Western Australia cyclist injuries Western Australia cyclist numbers Child cycling Helmet law research

-This website designed by Scribeworks 2000/2009
+This website designed by Scribeworks 2000/2019